-It’s safe to have sex when you’re pregnant unless your doctor or midwife has told you not to.
-Having sex won’t hurt your baby.
-If you are having sex with a man, his penis can’t penetrate beyond your vagina, so it won’t reach your baby.
-Your baby is also well protected in the womb and can’t tell what’s happening.
+It is safe to have sex when you are pregnant unless your doctor or midwife has told you not to.
+Having sex will not hurt your baby and you do not need to limit how much sex you have.
+If you are having sex with a man, his penis cannot get beyond your vagina, and will not reach your baby.
+Neither will any sex toys you are using.
+Your baby is safe in the womb and cannot tell what is happening.

-You may find that sex feels a bit different when you’re pregnant because of your hormones.
+You may find that sex feels a bit different when you are pregnant because of your hormones.
 For example, your vagina may be a little dryer, which may cause some pain during penetrative sex.
-Don’t worry if this happens.
-You could try using a water-based lubricant to ease any pain.
+This is normal and a little bit of water-based lubricant can make it feel better.

-What if I don’t want to have sex?
+What if I do not want to have sex during pregnancy?

-Just as it’s natural to feel sexier in pregnancy, it’s also fine not to want sex at all.
-There are many reasons why you may not want to have sex, including:
+It is fine not to want sex at all.
+There are many reasons why you may not want to have sex, such as:

-- your pregnancy symptoms, such as morning sickness or tiredness, are putting you off
+- pregnancy symptoms, such as sickness or tiredness, are putting you off

 - you feel physically uncomfortable during sex

-- you feel self-conscious about your changing body, such as weight gain
+- you feel self-conscious about your changing body or weight gain.

-- you’re worried that your partner doesn’t find you sexy
+- you are worried that your partner may not find you sexy

-It’s also very common to feel more emotional than usual during pregnancy because of your pregnancy hormones, which can sometimes affect your sex drive and confidence.
+It is also very common to feel more emotional than usual during pregnancy.
+That is because of your pregnancy hormones, which can sometimes affect your sex drive and knock your confidence.

 All these feelings are normal.
-But it’s important to ask for help if you are having negative feelings that won’t go away or that are too much to cope with.
-Up to 1 in 5 women develop mental health problems during pregnancy or in the first year after childbirth.
-Low mood, anxiety and depression are not unusual.
-Midwives and doctors are aware of this and should be ready to support you.
-Talk to them if you have any concerns or worries.
+But it is important to ask for help if negative feelings do not go away or they become too much to cope with.
+Up to 1 in 5 women develop mental health problems during pregnancy, or in the first year after childbirth.
+Low mood, anxiety and depression are common.
+Your midwives and doctors know how to spot and treat mental health problems and should be ready to support you.
+Talk to them if you have any concerns at all.

 How will my partner feel about sex during my pregnancy?

-Just like you, your partner’s sexual desire may go up and down during your pregnancy, too.
-This can be for lots of reasons.
-For example, they may be feeling anxious about becoming a parent or worried about hurting you.
+Just like you, your partner’s sexual desire may go up and down during your pregnancy, for a range of reasons.
+For example, they may be feeling anxious about becoming a parent, or worried about hurting you or your baby.